daattali/beautiful-jekyll/_drafts/how-nakivo-backup-replication-can-help-you-with-ransomware.md

 4. **Set Up Automated Workflows**: With the Policy-Based Data Protection feature, NAKIVO Backup & Replication lets you create rules to automatically protect your VMs and EC2 instances which match certain criteria.
 That way no VM is left on the side of the road.
 5. **Control Access to Backup Data (2FA)**: I shall reiterate here the importance of 2FA to connect to NAKIVO Backup & Replication with the role-based access control (RBAC) feature and the principle of least privilege (PoLP).
 6. **Verify Recoverability of Your Backups and Replicas**: Test your backups and replicas regularly and verify that they are valid with the instant verification capability of NAKIVO Backup & Replication and be alerted if something went wrong.
 That way you won't discover it when it's time to restore the VM.

+There are obviously a whole lot more actions you can take to fu